KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 # Stanford Code in Place Art Exhibit

-## Stanford Code in Place Art Exhibit Bot

 ![](demo-photos/favorite-negative.jpg)

 ## Introduction

 For my [Stanford Code in Place Final Project](https://github.com/KatherineMichel/stanford-code-in-place-final-project), I created a program that downloads a random pet photo from the Unsplash curated "Personable Pets" collection, modifies it with a randomly chosen image filter algorithm, and tweets the image on the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account.

-As I looked at the images tweeted, I was awestruck by one in particular and considered it to be "found art."
+As I looked at the images that were tweeted, I was awestruck by one in particular and considered it to be "found art."
 This gave me the idea of intentionally creating a small exhibit of algorithmically generated artwork.

+In this repo, I have set up a similar bot called the [Stanford CiP (Code in Place) Art Bot](https://twitter.com/StanfordCiPArt).
+For the time being, this bot will apply the "negative" algorithm to other types of photos.
+I will curate the ones I believe to be the most aesthetically pleasing into an art exhibit.

 This is an idea I've never of thought of before.
 I have no idea if it would be of interest to people who enjoy traditional art or if it would be considered some sort of sacrilege.